Machine Creation Services Capacity Sizing on Hyper-V

 - The differencing (or delta) disk is reset back to the initial 4MB at each reboot and grows to a maximum size of 36MB.

-Viewing the virtual machine storage details in Virtual Machine Manager, we see details of the virtual disks assigned to the virtual machines deployed via MCS and the master images.
-I have two master images on this data store:
+Viewing the virtual machine storage details in Virtual Machine Manager, we see details of the virtual disks assigned to the virtual machines deployed via MCS and the gold images.
+I have two gold images on this data store:

 - W2K12-master has no snapshots at this time, so a single Dynamic disk is shown with the default size of 127GB